gleam-native/gleam-native/docs/native-target-parity.md

-  all-target macro is enabled — native runs every shared case (compiled ahead of time and executed, its stderr byte-compared against the same snapshot Erlang and the three JavaScript runtimes produce) except `echo_dict` (excluded when native could not yet build the standard library; now that the stdlib fork exists it is a candidate to re-enable).
+  all-target macro is enabled — native runs every shared case (compiled ahead of time and executed, its stderr byte-compared against the same snapshot Erlang and the three JavaScript runtimes produce) except `echo_dict` (excluded by design: conformance cases test the compiler and must not depend on the standard library).
 Cases whose output legitimately diverges (`echo_tuple`'s nested booleans, plus the per-target `echo_float`/`echo_custom_type`/`echo_bitarray`) have native-specific snapshots documenting their output.
 The language-semantics tests formerly